Prudentnavigator/PrivateChatRoom-Server/README.md

     for the 'PrivateChatRoom-Server' to listen on (also allow this port on your firewall).
 The listening ip should be 0.0.0.0.\
 >The program reads/writes from/to a log file named ".privateChat_server.log"
-    to store and display server messages, errors, and client connections.
+    to store and display server messages, errors, and client connections.\
     Log files are rotated (max 4 files).\
+>The Server logs info for troubleshooting and monitoring purposes only and
+    does not log any messages between clients.\
 >There are 2 different options to use the server:

     gui_server.py

     server.py

+>[!TIP]
 >The gui_server.py can also be packaged with pyinstaller or other packaging
-    software to a standalone executable.\
+    software to a standalone executable.
->The Server logs info for troubleshooting and monitoring purposes only and
-    does not log any messages between clients.

 >[!CAUTION]
 >Beware this program does not encrypt the data being sent between